spyking-circus/spyking-circus/docs_sphinx/code/quickstart.rst

     in the same folder, with the data file.
     Do you want SpyKING CIRCUS to create a template there? [y/n]

 Before running the algorithm, you will always need to provide parameters, at the beginning of a parameter file.
-Note that this parameter file has to be in the same folder than your data, and should be named **path/mydata.params**.
+Note that this parameter file has to be in the same folder than your data, and should be named ``path/mydata.params``.
 If you launch the algorithm without this parameter file, the algorithm will ask you if you want to create a template one, that you have to edit before launching the code.
-In this file, you mostly have to change informations in the **data** section (see :doc:`documentation on the code <../code/config>` for more information).
+In this file, you mostly have to change informations in the ``data`` section (see :doc:`documentation on the code <../code/config>` for more information).

 Run the algorithm
 ~~~~~~~~~~~~~~~~~

 Then you should run the algorithm by typing the following command(s)::

-    >> python spyking-circus path/mydata.extension
+    >> spyking-circus path/mydata.extension

 It should take around the time of the recording to run – maybe a bit more.
 The typical output of the program will  be something like::